Share this

 by Neoteryx Microsampling on May 29, 2018 5:27:00 AM

-DNA collection, storage, and analysis play crucial roles in various medical disciplines.
+DNA collection, storage, and analysis are crucial in various medical and scientific disciplines.
 Accurate results hinge on obtaining high-quality, stable samples.
-While fresh blood samples are traditional, they pose challenges in collection, transportation, and storage, often rendering them non-viable.
+While fresh blood samples are traditionally used, they present challenges in collection, transportation, and storage, often rendering them non-viable due to degradation risks.

 Dried Blood as a Viable Alternative

-Dried blood microsampling has emerged as a practical solution in omics research.
-It provides stable DNA samples without the logistical constraints of fresh blood.
-This method circumvents the typical limitations of fresh samples and offers a more flexible approach suitable for diverse research settings.
+Dried blood microsampling has emerged as a practical solution for omics research, providing stable DNA and RNA samples without the logistical constraints of fresh blood.
+This method eliminates many of the limitations associated with wet blood samples, offering a flexible approach suitable for decentralized and remote research settings.

 Sources and Challenges of DNA Extraction

 DNA is typically extracted from cheek cells or white blood cells.
-Cheek cells, while easily accessible, are prone to contamination from external sources.
-Blood, therefore, remains the preferred DNA source due to its relative purity.
-However, wet blood requires careful handling to prevent sample degradation and involves complex extraction processes that are not always feasible, especially in resource-limited environments.
+While cheek cells are easily accessible, they are prone to contamination.
+Blood remains the preferred DNA source due to its relative purity.
+However, wet blood requires careful handling to prevent degradation and involves complex extraction processes that are not always feasible, particularly in field research or resource-limited environments.

 Advantages of Dried Blood Microsampling

-Dried blood samples alleviate the stringent time and temperature requirements needed for wet blood, allowing for:
+Dried blood samples mitigate the stringent time and temperature requirements of wet blood, offering:

-- Efficient field collection: Samples can be easily gathered and transported.
+- Efficient field collection – Samples can be easily collected and transported from remote locations.

-- Simplified storage: No refrigeration needed, reducing logistical burdens.
+- Simplified storage – No refrigeration is needed, significantly reducing logistical burdens.

-- Enhanced DNA longevity: Studies show that DNA in dried blood remains viable for months, even under challenging conditions like high temperatures or humidity.
+- Enhanced DNA longevity – Research shows that DNA in dried blood remains viable for months, even under high temperatures and humidity.

 Volumetric Absorptive Microsampling Technology

-This innovative technology addresses many challenges traditional dried blood spots face on filter paper, which often require labor-intensive extraction processes.
-Volumetric Absorptive Microsampling simplifies DNA collection, making it less labor-intensive and more suitable for field studies.
+Volumetric Absorptive Microsampling (VAMS®) technology overcomes limitations found in traditional dried blood spots on filter paper, which often require labor-intensive extraction processes.
+VAMS simplifies DNA collection, improving sample consistency and making it more efficient for large-scale studies.

 Longevity and Stability of Dried Blood DNA